-ROP Attorneys in Miami
+ROP Lawyers in Florida

 The most important things to know about today’s Retinopathy of Prematurity treatment options are that they are widely available and are often effective in prevention of blindness for premature infants.
 Before treatment comes monitoring and diagnosis, however, and this is critical for at-risk babies.
 For those seeking to prevent ROP from progressing, it is critical to insist on the baby being examined by a specialist.
 In order to intervene in a timely manner with an appropriate ROP treatment, the ophthalmologist must know the stages of ROP.